ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/getting-started.markdown

 {SAFE/}

-After installation and setup, the studio can be accessed via the browser using the `ServerUrl` or the `ServerPublicUrl` value e.g. `http://localhost:8080`.
+After installation and setup, the Studio can be accessed via the browser using the `ServerUrl` or the `ServerPublicUrl` value e.g. `http://localhost:8080`.

 ---